LAST UPDATED 22 February 2021

 1.1.
 Everyone has rights with regard to how their personal information is handled.
 During the course of our activities 30 Technology will collect, store and process personal information about our staff, suppliers and customers and any others we communicate with, and we recognise the need to treat it in an appropriate and lawful manner.

 1.2.
 The types of information that we may be required to handle include details of current, past and prospective employees, suppliers, customers, and others that we communicate with.
-The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the General Data Protection Regulation 2016 (GDPR) and UK data protection laws.
+The information, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in UK GDPR.
 These laws impose restrictions on how we may use that information.

 1.4.
 This Data Protection Policy does not form part of any employee’s contract of employment and it may be amended at any time.
 Any breach of this policy will be taken seriously and may result in disciplinary action.

 2.1.
 This policy sets out 30 Technology’s rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.

 2.2.
 Our Privacy Officer is responsible for ensuring compliance with UK GDPR and with this policy.
 Your manager can advise you who our Privacy Officer is.
 Any questions or concerns about the operation of this policy should be referred in the first instance to the Privacy Officer.

 2.3.
 If you consider that this policy has not been followed in respect of personal data about yourself or others you should raise the matter with your manager or the Privacy Officer.

 3.1.
 Data is personal information about an individual who can be directly or indirectly identified from that information.
 Data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
 This personal information is referred to as ‘Data’ in the remainder of this policy.